opsee/mcmahon/_jekyll/_posts/2015-06-01-design-in-monitoring.markdown

 ---
 layout: post
-title: Test Post
+title: Monitorama 2015 - Design in Monitoring
 category: UX
-author: corey_light
+author: Steve Boak
-excerpt: A wonderful test post
+excerpt: A designer's view of the monitoring world, and what can be done to improve it
-cover: /public/img/blog/opsee-wallpaper.png
+cover: /public/img/blog/monitorama.jpg
+cover-list: /public/img/blog/monitorama-list.jpg

 ---